-- Right-click Wireless Network Connection. - 2 Click Properties.
+- 1 Right-click Wireless Network Connection. - 2 Click Properties.

 The Wireless Network Connection Properties window appears.
-The wireless network card's name and model number are listed on the General tab
+The wireless network card's name and model number are listed on the General tab.

-NOTE: If your computer is set to the Classic Start menu option, you can view network connections by clicking the Start→ Settings→ Network Connections.
-If Wireless Network Connection does not appear, you may not have a wireless network card.
+NOTE: If your computer is set to the Classic Start menu option, you can view network connections by clicking have a wireless network card.